valmi-io/valmi-activation/README.md

   - ## See it in [Action](https://demo.valmi.io/spaces/a9195c50-60ca-4692-8f03-5a486ee9f270/syncs/d69cf9f9-0e20-4e2c-a683-2649404f52ed/runs)
     Quickly witness a One Million (1M) Rows Sync at [Live Sync](https://demo.valmi.io/spaces/a9195c50-60ca-4692-8f03-5a486ee9f270/syncs/d69cf9f9-0e20-4e2c-a683-2649404f52ed/runs).

-  - ### To discuss your use-case and the problem you are trying to solve, please schedule a call on  [Raj Varkala's calendar](https://calendly.com/raj-varkala/30min)
+  - ### If you'd like to discuss your use-case and the problem you are trying to solve, please schedule a call on  [Raj Varkala's calendar](https://calendly.com/raj-varkala/30min)

     <div align="center">